-Looked at two different ways, the Colombian capital is either a sprawling metropolis or a collection of many loosely connected towns.
-It can be easy to get overwhelmed with so much space to cover, but the areas you'll want to see as a visitor are actually fairly compact, the sites you'll be interested in not too far from each other, and close to most hotels.
+Depending on how you look at it, the Colombian capital is either a sprawling metropolis or a collection of many loosely connected towns.
+It can be easy to get overwhelmed with so much space to cover, but the areas you'll want to see as a visitor are actually fairly compact.
+This means that the sites you'll be interested in are not too far from each other and close to most hotels.

-Most travelers spend two nights in Bogotá, including the night they first fly in, and then another one, allowing them at least one full day to explore.
-Extend this to three and you'll be able to take your time, have leisurely walks or guided tours in several appealing neighborhoods like La Candelaria historic center or Monserrate hill, visit the city's top museums, including the Gold Museum and the Botero Museum, and take one half- or full-day trip, perhaps to Zipaquirá's Salt Cathedral or Guatavita Lagoon.
+Most travelers spend two nights in Bogotá, including the night they first fly in and then another one, allowing them at least one full day to explore.
+Extend this to three, and you'll be able to take your time and have leisurely walks or guided tours in several appealing neighborhoods like La Candelaria or Monserrate.
+You can also visit the city's top museums, including the Gold Museum and the Botero Museum, and take one half- or full-day trip, perhaps to Zipaquirá's Salt Cathedral or Guatavita Lagoon.

-Extend your trip to four or five days, and you may be able to do an overnight outside of the city at one of the nearby colonial villages like Villa de Levya, do a full day of hiking in Chingaza National Park, or take even more time visiting some of the city's bustling markets for artisanal goods or produce, or take a food tour to learn why this city has become a culinary destination.
+Extend your trip to four or five days, and you may be able to do an overnight trip outside of the city at one of the nearby colonial villages like Villa de Levya, do a full day of hiking in Chingaza National Park, or take even more time visiting some of the city's bustling markets for artisanal goods or produce.
+Another option is to take a food tour to learn why this city has become a culinary destination.

-For more planning tips, see our Ultimate Guide to Bogotá.
+For more planning tips, see Ultimate Guide to Bogotá.

-With 2-3 days in Bogotá, you can start spending more time in the city's most exciting neighborhoods, and add on a day trip on day 3.
-If you want to get a feel for just how far this Colombian metropolis stretches, take a cable car or funicular or use your own two feet to hike the 90 minutes (1500 steps!) up to the top of Cerro Monserrate, a hill with incredible views of the city and the green valleys beyond.
+With 2-3 days in Bogotá, you can start spending more time in the city's most exciting neighborhoods and add on a day trip.
+If you want to get a feel for just how far this Colombian metropolis stretches, take a cable car or funicular or use your own two feet to hike the 90 minutes (1,500 steps!) up to the top of Cerro Monserrate, a hill with incredible views of the city and the green valleys beyond.
 Check out the church at the top, once part of a monastery, and have lunch at one of the restaurants offering epic views.

-If you have one day to spend outside the city and need to choose one memorable destination, make it the salt cathedral or Catedral de Sal in the city of Zipaquirá, just a two-hour train ride from Bogotá.
-Here, a catholic church with all of its trappings—a dome and chandeliers, a cross and religious icons – have been carved out of salt within a mine deep underground.
+If you have one day to spend outside the city and need to choose one memorable destination, make it the Catedral de Sal in the city of Zipaquirá, just a two-hour train ride from Bogotá.
+Here, a catholic church with all of its trappings—a dome and chandeliers, a cross, and religious icons—has been carved out of salt within a mine deep underground.
 If you have a full day to spend on the road, you can also pair it with the 19th-century Nemocón salt mine just east of Zipaquirá, which offers guided tours and has a Salt Museum.

 You can also pair it with the Guatavita Lagoon, about an hour and a half east of Zipaquirá.
-This body of water was once central to a sacred ritual of the Muisca tribe, one-time inhabitants of the area, in which the tribal leader would cover himself in gold dust and wash himself in the lake, while other members of his rafting expedition would throw intricate works of gold into the water.
-Treasure hunters have looked to this lake for centuries, and the Muisca's rites inspired the legend of El Dorado (not to mention supplying Bogotá's gold museum with many of its artifacts).
+This body of water was once central to a sacred ritual of the Muisca tribe, one-time inhabitants of the area, in which the tribal leader would cover himself in gold dust and bathe in the lake while other members of his rafting expedition would throw intricate works of gold into the water.
+Treasure hunters have been drawn to this lake for centuries, and the Muisca's rites inspired the legend of El Dorado (not to mention supplying Bogotá's gold museum with many of its artifacts).

 With 4-5 days in the Colombian capital, you can tour some of the city with an experienced guide, delve deeper into the city's culinary heritage, or go farther afield on your day trips.
 Cycling tours are offered regularly from the historic area of La Candelaria and range far and wide, covering most of the city's popular sites, including Plaza de Bolívar, the barrio of La Merced with its British-style homes, and the green Parque Metropolitano Simón Bolívar.
 You can also choose themed bike tours that take in just one element of Bogotá, such as the colorful street art all over town.